gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gadgets and loose wires sprouted at odd angles, and its mismatched legs would have been more at home on something twice its size.
-It should have been the stuff of nightmares, but Gumption straightened up and said,
+It should have been the stuff of nightmares, but Gumption straightened and said,
 "Well,
 fancy meeting you here."